TempSAL -- Uncovering Temporal Information for Deep Saliency Prediction: Experiments and Results

 \subsection{Ablation studies}

 In this section, we investigate the effect of different components in our model, and of two temporal slicing methods.
-We also provide a comparison with a multi-duration baseline model on the temporal SALICON dataset.\\ \textbf{Effect of the SMM module:} We evaluate the effect of the spatiotemporal mixing module (SMM) and the image saliency decoder in Table~\ref{ablationsmm}.
+We also provide a comparison with a multi-duration baseline model on the temporal SALICON dataset.
+Moreover, we provide an ablation study on the effect of the number of time slices and the time-slicing alternatives in the supplementary material.

+\textbf{Effect of the SMM module:} We evaluate the effect of the spatiotemporal mixing module (SMM) and the image saliency decoder in Table~\ref{ablationsmm}.
 The first model consists of the image encoder and temporal saliency decoder only.
 We take the average of the temporal slices to measure its performance by comparing with the ground-truth image saliency map.
 In the second row, we add the image saliency decoder to our model.
 Similarly, we take the average of the predicted maps $\mathcal{T}_{n}$ and $\mathcal{S}_{I}$.
-Lastly, we add the spatiotemporal mixing module, which effectively modulates these predicted maps and combines them into a final image saliency map $\mathcal{S}_{R}$. \\
+Lastly, we add the spatiotemporal mixing module, which effectively modulates these predicted maps and combines them into a final image saliency map $\mathcal{S}_{R}$.

 \textbf{Comparison with a temporal baseline model:}\mbox{} The performance of our TempSAL model with five temporal slices is provided in Table~\ref{tab:ourbaseline}.
 Note that each saliency slice contains five times fewer samples than the original image saliency map.
 Therefore, individual slices contain more variation compared to conventional accumulated maps.
 As a baseline to our model, we compute the performance of an architecture composed of five replicated SimpleNet models (5xSimpleNet)~\cite{simplenet}, each trained on one saliency slice.
 This baseline model uses an unshared encoder and decoder for each slice, while we share the decoder among slices.
 Therefore, we do not benefit from increased model capacity.
-We observe an accuracy decline in the baseline model, which confirms the increased discrepancy in the data.\\
+We observe an accuracy decline in the baseline model, which confirms the increased discrepancy in the data.

-\textbf{Equal duration versus equal distribution:} We break down the fixations into time slices with two time-slicing alternatives, namely equal duration and equal distribution.
-The equal duration method groups the fixations based on their timestamps.
-Each slice has a different total number of fixations.
-On the other hand, the equal distribution method groups an equal number of fixations in each slice.
-Therefore, the duration of each slice is different from that of the other ones.
-We provide more details on the slicing methods in the supplementary material.
-We train and evaluate two models using both sampling methods.
-The results are presented in Table~\ref{tab:slicing}.